brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 // Set an item and specify a callback localforage.setItem('key', 'value', callbackYouDefine);

-// Get an item and specify a callback that alerts the value localforage.getItem('key', function(value) {
+// Get an item and log the value to the console localforage.getItem('key', function(value) {
   console.log('Retrieved value is: ' + value);
 })